Md-Soliman-Ali/Katalon-Studio/README.md

 1. It would help if you were a developer mood.
 (Example: Press MIUI Version rapidly)
 2. Go to the Developer Options.
 Enable USB Debugging, USB Debugging (Security Settings), Install via USB.
 3. Connect your phone via USB to your device.

+* You can also use Vysor to share your Android phone screen with your devices & 3uTools for IOS devices.